mrbid/SNOWBALL2/README.md

 Generally I really like GLFW, although it has no default audio support like SDL has, GLFW feels like a better portable framework to be using for OpenGL.
 Also, audio support in SDL2 probably wont be as good as utilising [PortAudio](http://www.portaudio.com/).

-At the moment this is a direct port of the original Snowball game, but the plan would be to radically improve upon the old version.
+At the moment this is a direct port of the original Snowball game, but the plan would be to radically improve upon the SDL2 GLES version.

 GLFW 16x MSAA | SDL2 GLES NO MSAA
 :-------------------------:|:-------------------------: